0leh-kondratov/stream-forge/docs/StreamForge_III_Infrastructure_and_Environment.md

 #### 10.1.
 HashiCorp Vault

-**HashiCorp Vault** is used in combination with the `Vault CSI Driver` for secure and dynamic delivery of temporary secrets to Kubernetes pods, preventing their persistent storage within the cluster.
+**HashiCorp Vault** is integrated with the `Vault CSI Driver` to facilitate the secure and dynamic injection of temporary secrets into Kubernetes pods, preventing their persistent storage within the cluster.

 #### 10.2.
 Keycloak

-**Keycloak** is a unified authentication and access management (IAM) server for all platform services.
-It supports SSO (Single Sign-On) and OpenID Connect standards, and integrates with Grafana, Kibana, and ArgoCD for centralized user and permission management.
+**Keycloak** serves as the central Identity and Access Management (IAM) solution for all platform services.
+It supports SSO (Single Sign-On) and OpenID Connect standards, integrating with Grafana, Kibana, and ArgoCD for centralized user and permission management.

 #### 10.3.
 NVIDIA GPU Operator

-**NVIDIA GPU Operator** automatically detects and configures GPUs in a Kubernetes cluster, eliminating the need for manual driver installation.
+The **NVIDIA GPU Operator** automates the management of NVIDIA GPU resources within the Kubernetes cluster, including driver installation and configuration, thereby abstracting hardware complexities.

 - Version: `v24.9.2`
 - GNN Training Support: Provides the necessary infrastructure for efficient Graph Neural Network training.